 Neither new Cubs coach Dave McKay isn’t concerned about his connection to noted juicers Mark McGwire and Jose Canseco (McKay ran Tony LaRussa’s strength and conditioning program in his Oakland days), and neither are the Cubs.
 I’m not really worried about it, either, so I guess it’s a non-story.

 In addition to news, Bleacher Nation publishes both rumor and opinion, as well as information reported by other sources.
 Information on Bleacher Nation may contain errors or inaccuracies, though we try to avoid them.
 Links to content and the quotation of material from other news sources are not the responsibility of Bleacher Nation.
-Photos used are the property of Bleacher Nation, are used with permission, are fair use, or are believed to be in the public domain.
+Photos used are the property of Bleacher Nation, are used under a license with Getty Images, are used with permission, are fair use, or are believed to be in the public domain.
 Legitimate requests to remove copyrighted photos not in the public domain will be honored promptly.
 Comments by third parties are neither sponsored or endorsed by Bleacher Nation.

 Bleacher Nation is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.